Doctors Note Logo

 When to Consider an Online Symptom Check

 Sometimes you're unsure if symptoms warrant an ER visit.
-If you're experiencing abdominal discomfort but aren't certain whether it's an emergency, get fast, personalized guidance from a Medically approved LLM Symptom Checker Chat Bot to help you make an informed decision about seeking care.
+If you're experiencing abdominal discomfort but aren't certain whether it's an emergency, use Ubie's free AI-powered symptom checker to get fast, personalized guidance and help determine whether you should seek immediate medical care.

 Key Takeaways